-Where a Learner enrols for a Fee for Service course or qualification, an initial payment for tuition of \$1,500.00 shall be paid on enrolment.
+Where a Learner enrols for a Fee for Service course or qualification, in general, an initial payment of \$1,500.00 or 50% of the course fees (whichever is less) shall be paid on enrolment.
 The balance of the fee will be paid in accordance with a payment plan negotiated and agreed upon between Australian Institute of Language and the learner.